string(10) "[Minerals]"

 Summary

-We are seeking corporate, community and Indigenous funding and in-kind partners for this program, with potential benefits including early data access and direct input into future research phases.
+We are seeking corporate, community and Indigenous funding and in-kind partners for the next phases of this program, with potential benefits including early data access and direct input into future research.
 To set up a meeting or for more information, email info@geosciencebc.com.
 (Subject: Interest in Geoscience BC Critical Minerals and Metals in BC Mine Tailings and Waste Rock program)

 The transition to a net-zero emissions economy requires significant inventories of critical minerals and metals.
 This demand is driving innovative approaches to geoscience research and to mineral exploration and development.
 Tailings and waste rock from current and legacy mining operations in British Columbia may host economic concentrations of critical minerals and metals which could provide a boost to local economies.